underscoreio/essential-slick/src/pages/3-modifying.md

 <div class="callout callout-info">
 **Error: value successful is not a member of object slick.dbio.DBIO**

-Due to a [bug][link-scala-type-alias-bug] in Scala you may experience something like the above error when using `DBIO` methods on the REL and in IDEs.
+Due to a [bug][link-scala-type-alias-bug] in Scala you may experience something like the above error when using `DBIO` methods on the REPL and in IDEs.
 We're expecting this to be worked-around in [Slick 3.1][link-slick-type-alias-pr].

 If you do encounter it, you can carry on by writing your code in a `.scala` source file and `run`-ing it from SBT.
 </div>